 Bad play on words, but this looks just like a perfect swirl of ice cream.
 You don’t often see brown highlights on blonde hair; it’s usually the reverse.
 Possibly this hair isn’t naturally blonde, but that’s hardly the point.
 Reverse the traditional sometimes, because it ends up looking pretty sweet.

 #8: An Extreme ’90s Throwback

-Here’s another take on the ’90s version of short hair highlights, but this is a more extreme version.
-There’s a stark contrast between the light brown and blonde highlights, but they’re blended so artfully that the overall effect is very smooth.
+Here’s another take on the ’90s version of short hair highlights, but this is a more extreme version with a stark contrast between the light brown and blonde highlights.
+While this contrast makes it different from short hair balayage, the highlights are blended so artfully that the overall effect is very smooth.